 "we apply privacy aware security to the data asset itself"

-Our Zero Trust Data Protection is "data asset centric".
-We apply protection to the sensitive data assets themselves, so, even if the perimeter is hacked, the data is not readable as it's not in "clear text."
+Our Zero Trust Data Protection is data asset centric.
+We apply protection to the sensitive data assets themselves, so, even if the perimeter is hacked, the data is not readable.

 Is this the same as network zero trust?